-After cleaning out the studio to focus on my passions instead of commercial interests I found myself grieving as if having lost a love.
-Sobbing often and uncontrollably was a very new and alarming thing for me but I had always wanted to be one of those genuine, heart-feeling individuals.
-Here was my chance to feel and hurt and love.
+I hate the word hobby but I also hate channeling my passion into business ideas so I decided to try this suggestion out.
+Then, after rearranging my studio, I found myself grieving as if having lost a love.
+Sobbing often and uncontrollably was a new and alarming thing for me, but I’d always wanted to be one of those heart-feeling types.